the-swerve/citizen/readme.md

 // changed === true
 ```

-citizen also emits 'change {computed_property}' events for computed properties!
+citizen also emits `change {computed_property}` events for computed properties!
 If any properties that a computed property depends on are changed, a change event for that computed property is emitted.

 ```js
 var changed = false